reilabs/starknet-replay/README.md

 ## Limitations

-- Libfunc frequency results haven't been checked yet.
+Libfunc frequency results haven't been checked yet.

-- Log of transaction traces to JSON requires a lot of memory allocation.
-It still needs to be optimised.
+## Requirements

+This crate is compatible with Rust 1.78.
+Both x86 and ARM are supported.

+`blockifier` dependency is not compatible with Rust 1.81+. `pathfinder_simp` dependency is not compatible with Rust 1.83+ on ARM.

 ## Useful links